API Usage

 - Different projects or clients

-- Increased total quota
+- Increased total credit allocation

-- Risk isolation
+- Risk isolation and budget control

 Example setup: